-The CIRB determines whether individuals with impaired decision-making capacity as a category are eligible for a study.
+The CIRB determines whether individuals with impaired decision-making capacity are eligible for a study.
 The local institution provides the details regarding state law and institutional policy regarding the authority of legal guardians to consent to research, as well as documentation of proxy consent as part of the local context considerations.